developer-zebra/developer-zebra-site/src/emdk-for-xamarin/7-0/guide/about/index.md

 * **New [NFC Manager](../../mx/nfcmgr) feature**:
  * Enable/Disable logging of NFC events on device

-**Now supports MX 10.2,** adding the following major features and enhancements:
+**Supports MX 10.2,** adding the following major features and enhancements:
 * **New [Access Manager](../../mx/accessmgr) features**:
  * Enter the Token received from a caller
 * **New [Beacon Manager](../../mx/beaconmgr) CSP**: